 Most of us take for granted the ability to pick up a pair of scissors and cut.
 But the fine-motor skills needed to use scissors are learned through practice, and often children need extra support while mastering this important skill.
 Adaptive scissors are designed with that in mind, requiring less strength to work and featuring important safety features.
 They help ensure that young children gain skill, strength, and confidence while they learn to cut.
 While many are made for small hands, you can also find scissors for adults who experience weakness in their hands or want to reduce hand fatigue.
 Adaptive scissors are also an ideal option for special needs users or those with physical impairments.
 To choose the best pair of adaptive scissors, peruse our roundup of favorites, below.

 These high-quality and long-lasting scissors are designed for use by both adults and children at least of kindergarten age.
-Measuring eight inches long, they cut with just a gentle squeeze then spring back open for the next snip.
+Measuring 8 inches long, they cut with just a gentle squeeze, then spring back open for the next snip.
 This reduces tension in hands and fingers while helping users cut with accuracy and confidence.
-The three-inch blades remain sharp and withstand heavy use; blunt tips provide safety—an especially important feature since these scissors stay open when not in use.
+The three-inch blades remain sharp and withstand heavy use while blunt tips provide safety—an especially important feature since these scissors stay open when not in use.
 Since it has a symmetrical design, this ergonomic tool rests comfortably in right and left hands.

-Yet another great pick for preschoolers, these 5.25-inch loop scissors are smartly designed from end to end.
+This 5.25-inch loop scissors, smartly designed from end to end, are a great pick for preschoolers.
 The blades cut with a light squeeze and spring open smoothly when released.
 They also feature rounded tips and a sturdy blade guard to keep little fingers safe.
 The easy-to-spot red handle has a textured grip to prevent the tool from slipping, helping to ensure precise cuts.
 Finally, these scissors work in either left or right hands.
 They are quite expensive compared to the competition but are a durable, solidly constructed option.